 Survivorship bias is an interesting concept.
 If you have not heard of it before, there is a nice, detailed explanation here, but it is basically when someone makes a decision based on past successes, but ignores past failures.

-This may lead you to the conclusion that because Mr Successful says he did X, Y and Z and succeeded, then this is a good model to follow.
+This may lead you to the conclusion that because Mr or Mrs Successful say they did X, Y and Z and succeeded, then this is a good model to follow.

-But the reality might be that 99 others did exactly the same thing and failed.
+But the reality might be that 99 others did exactly the same things as Mr or Mrs Successful and yet they failed to duplicate the same level of success.

 So, while the advice from Mr or Mrs Successful may have some merit, we have to be clear that it does not guarantee success.